Get a Card

 Active library cards from any public library in the state of Illinois can be registered into Bloomington Public Library’s computer system.
-Patrons with cards issued by other libraries who choose to also use Bloomington Public Library can access to Bloomington Public Library’s physical collection but cannot access Bloomington Public Library’s online resources, including databases and eMaterials.
+Patrons with cards issued by other libraries who choose to also use Bloomington Public Library can access Bloomington Public Library’s physical collection but cannot access Bloomington Public Library’s online resources, including databases and eMaterials.

-Any person who is transitioning to permanent housing, can apply for a Limited Library Card.
-To do so, the person would bring to the Library or the Bookmobile their valid photo ID and proof of their current Bloomington mailing address.
+Any person who is transitioning to permanent housing can apply for a Limited Library Card.
+To do so, the person would bring their valid photo ID and proof of their current Bloomington mailing address to the Library or the Bookmobile.
 (Acceptable forms of address verification include a current mailing address listed on a photo ID, a recent bill or piece of postmarked mail, or a letter from a social service or housing agency verifying the temporary mailing address in Bloomington.)